-- Bill 217, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 20 October 2021).
+Bill 217, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 20 October 2021).

 COMMITTEE ON PUBLIC FINANCE

 Order of reference

+Special Consultations:

+- Bill 3, An Act to amend various legislative provisions mainly with respect to the financial sector (Order of reference given on 28 October 2021).

 Consideration of Bills:

 Bill 23, An Act respecting the names and responsibilities of certain ministers and government departments and to enact the Act respecting the Ministère des Forêts, de la Faune et des Parcs (Order of reference given on 20 October 2021).

 COMMITTEE ON INSTITUTIONS

 Order of reference

-Special consultations:
+Consideration of Bills: